 If you submit a paper return, you need to submit the completed return by 31 October following the end of the tax year.
 For electronically-submitted returns, you have until 31 January following the end of the tax year in order to submit the return.
 Makesworth Accountants will normally submit your return electronically.
 Therefore, the effective deadline for clients for whom we complete tax returns is 31 January.

 When you submit tax return late there is an automatic penalty of £100 plus a further £100 if the return is more than six months late, with the proviso that the penalty cannot be more than the tax due.

-The revenue may ask questions if they suspect that something is wrong.
+The Revenue may ask questions if they suspect that something is wrong.
 They also select some returns at random for checking even where everything appears to be in order.
-The revenue has twelve months from the normal filing date to notify you if they intend to make inquiries.
+The Revenue has 12 months from the normal filing date to notify you if they intend to make inquiries.

 It is obligatory under self-assessment rules to keep documentary evidence supporting all the figures making up your tax return.
 Records relating to property income or any self-employed income must be kept until at least the 5th anniversary of the filing date for the tax return.
 Income relating to employment and investment income must be kept for at least one year after the normal filing date.
 As a general rule, we would advise clients to retain all their tax and business papers for at least six years from the end of the tax year to which they relate.

 If you do not keep your records for the required period, the revenue may charge a penalty for each tax year concerned.

 You may choose to complete your own Self-Assessment Tax Return.
 However, you may find using our services has a number of benefits.
 These include: